emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site is free from new tab popup ads, can be used without an adblocker. ✔️
 1. Site looks good + works well on mobile. ✔️
 1. Site does not have a custom player. ❌

 ***
+## 456movie
+### Score: 22/26
+1. Streams load very fast. ✔️
+1. Content is in 1080p and can be changed lower. ✔️
+1. It finds streams very fast, including very old obscure content. ✔️
+1. 15 sources and it does auto-switch when one fails. ✔️
+1. Site does have episode auto-next. ✔️
+1. Site UI is very good, looks very clean, modern, stands out a lot. ✔️
+1. Most of their sources allow subtitles. ✔️
+1. Has movies, shows, anime. ✔️
+1. Site has continue watching and watch lists, but you can't sync them across devices. ⚠️
+1. Has AI for recommendations and recommendations at top of site. ✔️
+1. Site has constant new tab popups, difficult/impossible to use without adblocker. ❌
+1. Site looks good + works well on mobile. ✔️
+1. Site does not have a custom player, but they do have a custom version of artplayer.js. ⚠️

+Community Favorites: 🌟

+***
 ## 1Shows